 No, the MSCI Emerging Markets Index is not designated as a reference benchmark for the purpose of attaining the environmental and/or social characteristics that the Portfolio promotes.

-are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?